OneIdentity/SafeguardDotNet/Samples/SampleA2aService/README.md

 On the machine where you will run the service:

-1. Make sure that the dotnet core runtime 2.1 or higher is installed.

-2. Install test.full.pfx (or your own client certificate) to Current User\Personal.
+1. Install test.full.pfx (or your own client certificate) to Current User\Personal.
 The password for the test certificate is test123.
 Make sure to mark the checkbox for "Mark this key as exportable".

-3. Locate the SampleA2aService.dll.config file and modify it as follows: (be sure to specify your safeguard network address and change the thumbprint if you are using your own certificate)
+2. Locate the SampleA2aService.dll.config file and modify it as follows: (be sure to specify your safeguard network address and change the thumbprint if you are using your own certificate)

 ```
 <?xml version="1.0" encoding="utf-8"?>